TL;DR

 The UK private health insurance market is vibrant and competitive, but also incredibly complex.
 Each insurer—from major players like Bupa, AXA Health, and Vitality to smaller specialists—has dozens of policy variations, different hospital lists, unique benefit limits, and distinct approaches to cancer care and mental health.

 Trying to compare these on a like-for-like basis is a formidable task for a consumer.
-This is where an independent broker becomes an invaluable partner.
+This is where a regulated broker becomes an invaluable partner.

 As specialist health insurance brokers, our role at WeCovr is to act as your expert guide.
 We are not tied to any single insurer; our loyalty is to you, our client.
 Here's what we provide: